-As the clock ticks towards April, Los Angeles’ elite realtors are scrambling to unload luxurious homes before the impending “mansion tax” takes effect.
+As the clock ticks towards April, Los Angeles’ elite realtors scramble to unload luxurious homes before the impending “mansion tax” takes effect.
 According to FOX 11, approved by voters in November, this new tax adds a 4% levy on home sales between $5 million and $10 million and a 5.5% tax on sales above $10 million.
-The real estate market has become a high-stakes race, with realtors and sellers alike employing creative strategies to close deals before the deadline.
+The real estate market has become a high-stakes race, with realtors and sellers employing creative strategies to close deals before the deadline.

 With the funds from the mansion tax earmarked for building affordable housing for people experiencing homelessness, the measure has sparked debate among city officials and residents.
 Critics like Kerry Ann Sullivan of Pardee Properties question the efficiency of existing programs, suggesting that the focus should be on improving them rather than implementing new taxes.
-“There are a lot more solutions than taxing people because there’s already money and programs out there,” Sullivan told KTLA.
+“There are many more solutions than taxing people because there’s already money and programs out there,” Sullivan told KTLA.

 The city’s growing homeless population has amplified the need for alternative housing solutions.
 Los Angeles faces a significant challenge in addressing the needs of its most vulnerable residents, and the mansion tax has emerged as one potential source of funding for desperately needed affordable housing projects.